ryancheley/dcus-2024/presentation/presentation.md

 # Introduction

+- Senior Regional Director of Business Informatics

+^ notes: I'm the Senior Regional Director of Business Informatics ... but that just means I'm a

+---

+# Introduction

+- ~~Senior Regional Director of Business Informatics~~
 - Director of Enginnering

 ^ notes: I'm the Senior Regional Director of Business Informatics ... but that just means I'm a